-The state of California could soon triple the subsidies for electric cars while cutting those for hybrids.
+The state of California could soon triple the subsidies for zero-emissions cars while cutting those for hybrids.
 This means buyers in the Golden State could get as much as $7,500 per EV.
 However, the Senate has yet to approve the draft bill.

 The bill with the abbreviation AB1046 by democratic delegate Phil Ting provides for buyers of battery electric and fuel cell cars to receive up to 7,500 dollars per vehicle.
 Hybrids, on the other hand, could end up empty-handed.
 Ting said, according to the San Francisco Chronicle, that discounts could be quickly increased to boost demand for the vehicles.